 High school was just a progression.
 My football helmet was too tight, and I wasn't afraid to use a Magic Marker on the leg of the most beautiful girl in school.
 I kissed girls in confined spaces, and I even found a four-day relationship in the bushes of a college dormitory.
 I hung the American flag upside down at school, kept my shirttail out, and wrote a script censored by high school administrators because it parodied them.

 Naturally, I was primed to become an out-of-control fraternity house member in college.
 When Thomas Wolfe said, "you can't go home again," he, too, may have eaten a pan of brownies laced with hashish and tried to find his house.
 I fell in love with a Jewish girl whose parents couldn't appreciate that I had been raised Roman Catholic by my own bigoted parents.
 She was followed by an unemotional, career-driven woman who was just too busy to be the perfect wife while she reached world-renown status in her field.

 Even though I had been groundskeeper, ditch digger, road crew member, waiter, surveyor, houseboy, and taxi driver, I chose to become a journalist who left Walter Cronkite on hold and helped fire Clive Cussler.
 I also discovered a house of prostitution when I literally ran into and knocked down its negligee-clad madam in a hallway outside my office.

-Later, after I became a technical editor, I spent 27 years working for on space projects like International Space Station and Mars Observer.
+Later, after I became a technical editor, I spent 27 years working on space projects like International Space Station and Mars Observer.
 And during that time I met a wife on an Internet chat line before it was vogue to do so.

-I've survived asbestos, radioactive particles, talcum powder bombs, kidney stones, a massive butt-crack abscess, quadruple coronary bypass surgery.
+I've survived asbestos, radioactive particles, talcum powder bombs, kidney stones, a massive butt-crack abscess, and quadruple coronary bypass surgery.
 And if you're not mentioned in this book, there's still time for us to get together and do something outrageous for the next one.